A Standout in the Crowd

 -Mary Oliver, Snow Geese

-On a balmy afternoon in December, it’s common to see Canada geese–close to one hundred in this particular flock–nibbling the thawed earth with gusto.
-I considering heading back to the woods bordering Midland Avenue here at Tibbetts Brook Park, my local birding spot.
+During a winter thaw, it’s common to see Mallards and Canada geese–close to one hundred in this particular flock–nibbling the thawed earth with gusto.
+I had just arrived at Tibbetts Brook Park in Yonkers, NY, my local birding spot, on a Sunday in early December.

-As I walk, a blue jay shrieks somewhere.
-A raptor circles in the distance, barely visible against the late afternoon sun.
-My eyes fall to the Canada geese blanketing the field.
-That’s when I see it: a flash of white.
-There is an interloper in the flock.
+As I walked, my boots sank into the water-clogged grass, feeling a little like quicksand.
+A blue jay shrieked somewhere.
+Soon a raptor emerged overhead, barely visible against the late afternoon sun.
+My eyes fell to the Canada geese covering the field.
+That’s when I saw it: a flash of white.
+There was an interloper in the flock.

 Snow goose and its adopted flock.

-The goose is mostly white, with a black-tipped tail.
-It’s eating with ferocity, barely lifting its head long enough for me to snap clear photos.
-At last it raises its head and pauses a moment.
+The goose was mostly white with a black-tipped tail.
+It ate with ferocity, never lifting its head long enough for me to snap clear photos.
+At last it paused, perhaps noticing me for the first time.
+(I kept a safe distance.)
 Click.
 Finally!

-Uploading the photo to the Merlin Bird ID, I discover the striking stranger is a snow goose.
-Snow geese are known visitors to the New York City area during the late fall and winter, and are similar to the Ross’ goose.
-(The Ross’ goose is smaller, with a stubbier bill.)
+Uploading the photo to the Merlin Bird ID, I discovered the striking stranger was a Snow goose.
+Snow geese are known visitors to the New York City area during the late fall and winter, and are similar in appearance to the smaller-sized Ross’ goose.

-Clusters of power walkers and joggers race by, either unaware or uninterested in the sight.
-But as a beginning birder, spotting this relatively common but new-to-me species sparks a thrill.
-(In birder terms, we call such sightings “lifers.”)
+Clusters of power walkers and joggers raced by, either unaware or uninterested in the sight.
+But as a beginning birder, spotting this relatively common but new-to-me species sparked a thrill.
+In birder terms, such sightings are called “lifers.”

-I spot the snow goose twice more before the holidays.
-Each time it stays in the center of its adopted flock.
-Then, somewhere between Christmas and New Year’s, it’s gone.
+I spotted the snow goose twice more before the holidays.
+Each time it stayed in the center of its adopted flock.
+Then, somewhere between Christmas and New Year’s, it left.
 On each visit the last few days, I’ve scanned the icy fields in hopes of a reappearance.
 But so far, there is no trace.

 Comments